tonijjohnson2024-ux/vmware-setup/README.md

 # VMware Workstation: Creating and Configuring a Windows Server 2022 Virtual Machine

-This guide explains how to create a new virtual machine in VMware Workstation and install **Windows Server 2022**.
+This project provides a clear, step-by-step guide for creating a fully functional virtual machine in VMware Workstation Pro and installing Windows Server 2022.
-It is written for **beginners** in IT and virtualization.

----
+By following this walkthrough, you will learn how to:

+Set up a new virtual machine from scratch

+Attach installation media (ISO files)

+Configure virtual hardware

+Perform a clean installation of Windows Server 2022

+Log in and complete initial system setup

 ## 📌 Prerequisites